-Healthy adults are able to donate blood and the procedure is safe and relatively painless.
+Healthy adults that meet donation eligibility criteria are able to donate blood and the procedure is safe and relatively painless.

 During a regular donation, you will give around 470 ml of whole blood.
 This is about eight per cent of the average adult’s blood volume.
 The body replaces this volume within 24 to 48 hours, and replenishes red blood cells in 10 to 12 weeks.

 Blood donor requirements

 - be healthy and not suffering from a cold, flu or other illness at the time of donation

 - be aged between 18 and 70 years (other rules may apply if you are a current donor)

 - weigh at least 50 kg

 - meet guidelines designed to protect both the donor and the people who will receive the blood.